 Any student, faculty member, clinical site employee or patient who have a concern or complaint that falls outside of due process, has the ability to report their complaint without concern for retaliation following complaint submission.
 The first point of contact is the Physical Therapy Program Director.
 If the complainant is not satisfied with the process or resolution of the complaint, they can register their complaint with, in order, the Department Head, the Dean, the Provost, or the President.
-For clinical education sites' personnel and/or patients, the first point of contact is the DCE.
-The second point of contact is the Program Director.
+For clinical education sites' personnel and/or patients, the first point of contact is the Program Director.